All noncontextuality inequalities for the n-cycle scenario: Quantum violations

 we can rewrite $\Omega$ as $2 \Sigma - n$, where $\Sigma$ is a sum of probabilities.

-Any sum of probabilities is upper bounded in quantum mechanics by the Lov\'{a}sz $\vartheta$-function, $\vartheta(G)$, of the graph $G$ in which vertices are the arguments of the probabilities and edges link exclusive events (\eg, ${(++|X_0,X_1)}$ and $(--|X_1,X_2)$) \cite{cabello10}.
+Any sum of probabilities is upperbounded in quantum mechanics by the Lovász $\vartheta$-function, $\vartheta(G)$, of the graph $G$ in which nodes are the arguments of the probabilities and edges link exclusive events (\eg, ${(++|X_0,X_1)}$ and $(--|X_1,X_2)$) \cite{cabello10}.

 If $n$ is odd, the graph $G$ associated to $\Sigma$ is the prism graph of order $n$, $Y_n$ (see Fig.~\ref{Fig1}).
 Its $\vartheta$-function is